Quantifying Bell: the Resource Theory of Nonclassicality of Common-Cause Boxes: Acknowledgments

 \section{Acknowledgments}

-The authors acknowledge useful discussions with Tobias Fritz, Tomáš Gonda and Denis Rosset.
+The authors acknowledge useful discussions with Jonathan Barrett, Tobias Fritz, Tomáš Gonda and Denis Rosset.
 D.S. is supported by a Vanier Canada Graduate Scholarship.
+R.K. is supported by the Program of Concerted Research Actions (ARC) of the Universit\'e libre de Bruxelles.
 This research was supported by Perimeter Institute for Theoretical Physics.
-Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.
+Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
 This publication was made possible through the support of a grant from the John Templeton Foundation.
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.
 ABS acknowledges support by the Foundation for Polish Science (IRAP project, ICTQT, contract no. 2018/MAB/5, co-financed by EU within Smart Growth Operational Programme).

 \onecolumngrid

 \twocolumngrid

 \onecolumngrid